ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/infinite.rst

 .. note::
    The expression ``1 == 1`` tests if 1 is equal to 1.
 Remember that ``x = 3`` sets the value of x to 3, it doesn't test if x is equal to 3.
 To do that use ``x == 3``.

-We ran the following code in a form of Python where he could stop the computer easily:
+We ran the following code in a form of Python where we could stop the computer easily:

 .. sourcecode:: python